 If the CEO can’t play all the right parts, don’t wait to make a change.
 Spending some time during the due diligence phase to assess the CEO’s capabilities in four critical areas is one of the most important steps you can take to ensure the success of your deal thesis.

-Shannon Gabriel will also moderate a panel discussion on this important topic at the Private Equity International Operating Partner’s Conference in October 2019.
-Join us at the conference and participate in the discussion.
+Shannon Gabriel will also moderated a panel discussion on this important topic at the Private Equity International Operating Partner’s Conference in October 2019.

 Click the "download" button to view this resource.